rsinger86/drf-access-policy/README.md

 pip install drf-access-policy
 ```

-To define a policym import `AccessPolicy` and subclass it:
+To define a policy, import `AccessPolicy` and subclass it:

 ```python
 from rest_access_policy import AccessPolicy